Crucial Differences Between Licensed & Unlicensed Contractors

 Choosing an unlicensed contractor comes with legal liabilities for the homeowner.

-So you’ve got a home renovation project in mind and want professional help.
-Choosing either a licensed or unlicensed contractor is one of the first decisions you’ll have to make, and there’s more involved here than possibly saving a few bucks.
+Choosing either a licensed or unlicensed contractor is one of the first decisions homeowners have to make before starting a home improvement project, and there’s more involved here than possibly saving a few bucks.

 The first thing to understand is that contractors are essentially coordinators.
 It’s a common misunderstanding, but most people who use tools professionally are not contractors.
 The main work of a contractor is as quarterback, orchestrating a group of tradespeople hired to do the actual work.